 As long as you master and keep coming back to these basics, the language will come much more easily to you at any level.

 Textbook learning can get you far, but to really understand the rules of French grammar, it’s best to see them in action.
 That is, to actually read or listen to a plethora of French phrases and sentences, whether in spoken conversation or in written text.

-You can read French books, watch French TV shows or stream French movies online.
-There’s also the curated authentic video library on the language learning program FluentU.
-Each of its clips have interactive subtitles that provide vocabulary translations and grammatical details, so you can break down spoken phrases word for word.
+You can also peruse the curated authentic video library on the language learning program FluentU.
+Each of the program’s clips have interactive subtitles that provide contextual translations and grammatical details, so you can break down spoken phrases word for word.

 French grammar might have a bit of a reputation for being tricky, but once you get going on it, you’ll realize it’s not as scary as you thought.

 Grammar lessons do require a little planning and organization, but once you take the plunge and start learning, everything will start to link up and make sense, probably much more quickly than you had imagined.